Image credit: Giovanni Cancemi | Shutterstock

 Over the last few decades, the development of PROTAC technology has grown considerably, with several types of heterobifunctional molecules created to target a large range of POIs in cancer, neurodegenerative diseases and beyond.

-Arvinas are at the forefront in this field and two of their PROTACS; ARV-110 for prostate cancer and ARV-471 for breast cancer, are now undergoing phase I clinical trials.
+Arvinas is at the forefront in this field and two of their PROTACS; ARV-110 for prostate cancer and ARV-471 for breast cancer, are now undergoing phase I clinical trials.
 It is expected that these trials will be completed by mid-2020 and if they successfully reach the clinic, there is great potential that they will be the very first PROTAC drugs on the market.

 Yet, there are problems that remain to be unsolved and need to be addressed before the compounds reach the market, particularly, the evaporation steps during PROTAC synthesis.
 To enable these issues to be eliminated, centrifugal evaporators with the potential for running multiple samples, and technology to overcome sample loss and cross-contamination, such as the HTS3i and EZ-2, need to be provided by SP Genevac.